friends-of-freeswitch/switchio/docs/services.rst

 Building a cluster service
 ==========================
-`switchy` supports building full fledged routing systems just like you can with *FreeSWITCH*'s `XML dialplan`_ but with the added benefit that you can use a centralized "dialplan" to control a *FreeSWITCH* process cluster.
+`switchio` supports building full fledged routing systems just like you can with *FreeSWITCH*'s `XML dialplan`_ but with the added benefit that you can use a centralized "dialplan" to control a *FreeSWITCH* process cluster.

-This means call control logic can reside in one (or more) *switchy* process(es) running on a separate server allowing you to separate the *brains* and *logic* from the *muscle* and *functionality* when designing a scalable *FreeSWITCH* service system.
+This means call control logic can reside in one (or more) *switchio* process(es) running on a separate server allowing you to separate the *brains* and *logic* from the *muscle* and *functionality* when designing a scalable *FreeSWITCH* service system.